Mayport, Florida Council ~ P.O. Box 331944, Atlantic Beach, Florida 32233 ~

 SEA CADETS DAY OF GIVING

 For 63 years one thing has remained constant: The U.S. Naval Sea Cadet Corps has been transforming lives, giving young people opportunities to build confidence and succeed.
-Our hands-on program exposes middle and high school-aged cadets to training programs filled with unique, life-changing moments.
+Our hands-on program exposes middle and high school-aged Cadets to training programs filled with unique, life-changing moments.
 Sea Cadets inspire many to serve our country and become productive citizens.

 Are You Interested In Becoming a